San Antonio's ONLY Catholic Montessori Program for Children Ages 2 1/2 - 5 years

 By observing children and working with them, Dr. Montessori created a system of education, which has flourished throughout the world.
 Montessori believed that education begins at birth, and that the first few years of life, being the formative, are the most crucial both mentally and physically.

-There are five basic areas in the Montessori curriculum:
+The five basic areas in the Montessori Curriculum:

 Practical Life: This consists of a selection of practical exercises duplicating those in the adult world: sweeping, shoe polishing, dusting and waxing furniture, scrubbing tables, floors, etc. These activities give the child a contact with the real world while simultaneously allowing the child to develop coordination, extend concentration span, refine movement, and grow independently.